 Fraud can occur when you say or do something fraudulent or false, but it can also occur when you create a document which isn’t what it pretends to be.
 Forgery is the action of creating or producing a false document, signature, banknote or work of art and is considered a type of fraud.

 Some of the more common examples of forgery include:

 CPC 470(a) – forging or counterfeiting a California Driver’s License or ID Card.
 This could include changing the birth date, name or physical description, photograph or expiration date on any government issued I.D. card.

 CPC 470(b) – makes it illegal to display or even possess a forged or counterfeit license.

 Because it is a type of fraud, Forgery is considered a “crime of moral turpitude” and can greatly affect your future prospects for employment as well as create difficulties in applying for state licenses.

-If you or someone you know is charged with Forgery, don’t wait; contact The Law Offices of Bryan R. Kazarian for a free consultation by visiting www.kazarianatlaw.com.
+If you or someone you know is charged with Forgery, don’t wait; contact The Law Offices of Bryan R. Kazarian for a consultation by visiting www.kazarianatlaw.com.